Palacio de los Capitanes Generales: Building

 The building is in the Cuban Baroque style.
 It is a thick-walled square building, little altered from the time of its original construction.
 The front of the building has an arcade with arches supported by columns and a pavement made from china pelona.
 Above the arcade the first storey has a limestone façade created from local limestone, notable for the numerous marine fossils embedded in the stone.
 Small balconies extend out from the full length stained-glass windows, level with the top of the columns below.
 In the centre of the building is an open leafy courtyard overlooked by a gallery on all four sides.

 The ground floor and mezzanine contain artwork and artefacts from Havana's past.
 "La Giradilla", a statue that became the symbol of the city, and was originally located on the tower of the nearby Castillo de la Real Fuerza, stands at the foot of the stairs leading to the mezzanine.
 The Cenotaph, the oldest colonial monument in Cuba, taken from the original Parroquial Mayor church, is on display in one of the rooms on the lower floor, and another room houses relics from the Espada Cemetery, including the tomb of the French artist Jean Baptiste Vermay.

 The Espada Cemetery was the first cemetery in the city, founded by Juan José Diaz de Espada in 1806.
 Also on display are some of the original stone baths in the shape of a nautilus shell and a 19th-century fire engine manufactured in London.
 On the top floor the rooms of the governor's residence are preserved with much of the original furniture and decoration.
 The Hall of Heroic Cuba contains important objects from the wars of independence and many flags of national significance including the flag of Carlos Manuel de Céspedes, the "Father of the Homeland" (Padre de la Patria).
-The building also houses the Office of the City Historian, headed by Eusebio Leal, which is responsible for the renovation work in Old Havana.
+The building also houses the Office of the City Historian, headed by Eusebio Leal, which is responsible for the restoration of Old Havana.